Company: Dedication to Education

-We maintain close partnerships with all of our client institutions so that we can continue to respond to their needs today and into the future.
-Feedback from the schools and organizations who use Warpwire most is an integral part of building our product roadmap; we schedule two major releases per year to ensure our feature set stays up-to-date with the needs of our institutions, and that updates don't interfere with coursework.
+We maintain close partnerships with our clients so that we can best respond to their needs.
+Feedback from our customers is an integral part of building the Warpwire roadmap; we schedule two major releases per year to ensure our feature set stays up-to-date with their institutional requirements.

-The Warpwire founders have spent the last fifteen years working with the educational technology community, building solutions for and interacting closely with innovative partners in the field.
-The work in this community is authentic and genuine: solving problems for people in higher education can further our entire society's well-being.
-We have a passion for creating technology solutions in this space because it impacts our collective future, and the future of learning itself.
+Our vision is to make it easy for educators to deliver knowledge.
+We've spent the last fifteen years working with the education technology community, building solutions for and collaborating closely with innovative partners in the field.
+The work in this community is authentic and genuine.
+We have a passion for creating technology solutions for learning because it impacts our collective future, and the future of education itself.

-"I think our unique approach is in the way we create our software solutions—to remove technological barriers and make it straightforward for users to share and deliver content.
+"I think our unique approach is in the way we create our solutions—to remove technological barriers and make it straightforward for users to share and deliver content.
 We're not just delivering media, we are making it easier and more secure.

 Technology ultimately has a finite reach.
 It's on the teacher, the institution, and the community to enact the positive change that technology facilitates.
 Easy-to-use technology makes teachers' lives simpler.
 Educators have to manage 500 other things not related to the software.
-We work to make their jobs less complicated by building technology that enhances the delivery of knowledge to the next generation."
+We work to make their jobs less complicated by building technology that enhances the delivery of knowledge."